 To be more helpful, I think I should provide you with the general format/template of a pardon letter for immigration regardless of who is writing it.

-Generally, a pardon letter for immigration has the following format/template;
+A pardon letter for immigration format

 - Author Address